 There is a lot of international schools in Germany – 164 as at January 2015 – and you’ll find them wherever there are lots of expats, such as Berlin, Munich and Frankfurt.
 23 of these schools are registered with the Association of German International Schools.
 Most are day schools although some offer a boarding option which can be useful when parents need to travel abroad.
 They are all privately run, can be co-ed or single sex, and sometimes require a certain level of academic achievement to gain admission.
 They usually offer high standards of education, small class sizes and lots of extra-curricular activities, although fees are higher compared to other education options.

 International schools may take pupils from nursery and kindergarten up to university entrance level.
-They follow various educational programmes leading to internationally recognised qualifications such as the IGCSE (International General Certificate of Secondary Education), the International Baccalaureate, the French Baccalauréat, the American high school diploma as well as the German Abitur.
+They follow various educational programs leading to internationally recognized qualifications such as the IGCSE (International General Certificate of Secondary Education), the International Baccalaureate, the French Baccalauréat, the American high school diploma as well as the German Abitur.

 As they take pupils from all over the world, international schools most often teach in English, although some schools will teach lessons in their native language.